alexkritchevsky

 specialButton = (doSomething) => div("Click me", class="button". onclick="doSomething")

-That is, to define custom elements that expanded into user-defined subtrees, while keeping in the declarative style.
-As soon as you do anything non-trivial in HTML you just end up wanting to re-use subtrees.
-When you see it written out in the imperative syntax above it’s obvious; it’s begging to let you define custom elements as a function.
-It’s still just a declarative representation of data, just, with the ability to define variables.
-But nope: HTML has never let you do that.
+As soon as you do anything non-trivial in HTML you just end up wanting to re-use subtrees of nodes.
+When you see it written out in the imperative syntax (like my JS example above) it’s totally obvious that you would want to write custom elements as something-like-a-function.
+It would still be declarative, just, with the ability to define abstractions also.
+But nope!
+HTML has never let you do that.

 An imperative language without function definitions would be absurd.
 But for some reason when you use a language with an XML-based syntax everyone forgets that the ability to abstract is totally fundamental to programming.2 Even in full-fledged XML you only define tags in separate “schema” definitions, not inline with the actual code you’re writing.
 What the heck is that?